bookshelves-project/bookshelves/resources/views/pages/features/webreader/content/index.md

 # Webreader

 With Webreader, you can read any eBook directly into your browser, here you can find a random eBook.
-If you want to read a specific eBook, just click on **eye icon** with **Webreader** label on any eBook detail page (under header).
+If you want to read a specific eBook, just click on **Webreader** but with **eye icon** on any eBook detail page.

 ![webreader](/assets/images/features/webreader.webp)
 *An example with Webreader option at right*